Rust trait object layout

 (More pictures from cheats.rs.)
 Also like

 (It was useful for my understanding to contrast these with C++ objects and vtables.
 In C++, the vtable pointer is always embedded in the struct itself.
-In Rust, the struct never contains a vtable pointer, and instead the vtable pointer is part of the reference to the trait object, which has a separate pointer to the struct.)
+In Rust, the struct never contains a vtable pointer.
+Instead the reference to the trait object is two pointers, to the value and the vtable.)

 Background: coercion